Enoch Powell: Final years

-On 16 May 1994, Powell spoke at the Bruges Group and said Europe had "destroyed one Prime Minister and will destroy another Prime Minister yet" and demanded powers surrendered to the European Court of Justice to be repatriated.
-In June 1994, he wrote an article for the Daily Mail, where he stated that "Britain is waking from the nightmare of being part of the continental bloc, to rediscover that these offshore islands belong to the outside world and lie open to its oceans".
+On 16 May 1994 Powell spoke at the Bruges Group and said Europe had "destroyed one Prime Minister and will destroy another Prime Minister yet" and demanded that powers surrendered to the European Court of Justice to be repatriated.
+In June 1994 he wrote an article for the Daily Mail in which he stated that "Britain is waking from the nightmare of being part of the continental bloc, to rediscover that these offshore islands belong to the outside world and lie open to its oceans".
 Innovations in contemporary society did not worry him: "When exploration has run its course, we shall revert to the normal type of living to which nature and instinct predispose us.
 The decline will not have been permanent.
 The deterioration will not have been irreversible".

-In his book The Evolution of the Gospel, published in August 1994, Powell said he had arrived at the view that Jesus Christ was not crucified but stoned to death by the Jews.
+In his book The Evolution of the Gospel, published in August 1994, Powell said he had arrived at the view that Jesus was not crucified but stoned to death by the Jews.
 Bishop John Austin Baker commented "He is a great classicist, but theology is out of his academic field."

-Following his death, Powell's friend Richard Ritchie recorded in 1998 that "during one of the habitual coal crises of recent years he told me that he had no objection to supporting the coal industry, either through the restriction of cheap coal imports or subsidy, if it were the country's wish to preserve local coal communities".
+Following Powell's death his friend Richard Ritchie recorded in 1998 that, "during one of the habitual coal crises of recent years he told me that he had no objection to supporting the coal industry, either through the restriction of cheap coal imports or subsidy, if it were the country's wish to preserve local coal communities".

-In the 1990s, Powell endorsed three UKIP candidates in parliamentary elections.
+In the 1990s Powell endorsed three UKIP candidates in parliamentary elections.
 He also turned down two invitations to stand for the party in elections, citing retirement.

-In April 1995, he said in an interview that for the Conservatives "defeat [at the next election] would help.
+In April 1995 he said in an interview that for the Conservatives "defeat [at the next election] would help.
 It helps one to change one's tune".
 The party was just "slithering around".
 The same month, he took part at a debate on Europe at the Cambridge Union and won.